-What are the best UI design tools to use in 2018?
-Let's take a look!
+What are the best UI design tools in 2018?
+Read on as we compare.

 What you’ll learn

-It’s almost an unspoken agreement that UI tools need to be a quadruple-threat to compete in today’s design industry, offering drawing tools, prototyping, and design handoff features all in a single app (or at the very least, integrate with third-party services to make this full-featured workflow available).
-As we’re starting to see benefits of a lean design workflow, it’s clear that UI design tools also need to be collaborative.
+It’s almost an unspoken agreement that UI tools need to be a quadruple-threat to compete in today’s design industry, offering screen design, prototyping, and design handoff features all in a single app, or at the very least, integrate with third-party services to make this full-featured workflow available.
+As we’re starting to see the benefits of lean UX design, it’s also clear that UI design tools need to be collaborative.

-While Sketch has become a victim of its own success, being “the first” has had it’s advantages, since it’s still the most commonly used, and one of the best UI design tools for macOS users today.
-It’s certainly the cleanest and most intuitive, and can be a mighty force for those willing to extend their workflow with third-party integrations.
+While Sketch has become a victim of its own success, with rival apps mirroring their foundations on Sketch, being “the first” has had its advantages since it’s still the most commonly used design tool today.
+It’s certainly one of the cleanest and most intuitive, and can be a mighty force for those willing to extend their workflow with integrations.

-For design handoff, the options are Sympli, Zeplin, Avocode 3, and Marvel App, all of which allow UI designers to handoff design specs (including fonts and image assets) to developers.
-These design handoff tools also enable stakeholders to offer feedback.
+Regarding design handoff, the options are InVision, Zeplin, Marvel, Avocode, Sympli, and Framer X, all of which allow UI designers to handoff specs, fonts, and image assets to developers — these design handoff tools also facilitate feedback from stakeholders.

 InVision Studio (macOS only)